-It’s always useful to learn a little local lingo when visiting a new country – so we’ve compiled a handy list of helpful phrases, Q&As and nifty responses that will hold you in good stead while exploring Fiji!
+It’s always useful to learn words and phrases when visiting a new country – so we’ve compiled a handy list of helpful phrases, Q&As and nifty responses that will hold you in good stead while exploring Fiji!

 Fiji’s culture and language is as diverse as its natural beauty and worthy of a quick learning!
-Familiarising yourself quick phrases will help you navigate your holiday with ease.
+Familiarising yourself with Fijian words and phrases will help you navigate your holiday with ease.
 Not only that, it will also help you win hearts of the friendly locals.
 So, we’ve made quick lists of greetings, short questions and answers, pronunciation and so on and so forth.
 Have a read and sally forth!

 As with any language, pronunciations play a big role in conveying what you mean correctly.
 Here is a handy list of what sounds and intonations in Fijian differ from what you would normally read and enunciate.